m-low-rev/learncpp-exercises/notes.md

 ### Wish me luck!

 # 10 august 2026  the beginning of the journey
-I feel relieved, even though this day wasn't productive.
+I feel relieved, even though this day wasn't productive. ðŸ˜Œ